jillesca/DEVWKS-3337/SETUP_XRd.md

 ```

 > [!TIP]
-> This playbook enables gNMI on all XRd devices so they can communicate with our agents.
+> This playbook enables gNMI on all XRd devices.

 ### Test gNMI configuration - Workshop Laptop